semaphoreci/docs/docs/ci-cd-environment/choosing-between-a-vm-and-docker-based-environment.md

 Read more about [docker based environments][docker-based].

+!!! info "Docker Hub rate limits"
+    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub for your convenience any compose style pull from `semaphoreci` Docker Hub repository will automatically be redirected to [Semaphore registry](/ci-cd-environment/semaphore-registry-images/).
+This means that you will not have to [authenticate](/ci-cd-environment/docker-authentication/) in order to pull such images.

 ## When should you use Virtual Machines for your projects?

 - **You want to have an up to date testing environment with the latest software